 You’ll work with world‐leading academics who’ll challenge you to think independently and excel in all that you do.
 Our approach to teaching will provide you with the knowledge, opportunities, and support you need to grow and succeed in a global workplace.
 Find out more about our approach to teaching and learning.

-You'll be taught with a mixture of practical training lab sessions, ear training classes, lectures, seminars, and workshops.
+You'll be taught with a mixture of lectures, seminars, workshops and practical training.
 You'll have approximately three contact hours a week for each module.
 For some modules you’ll complete collaborative group work outside your classes.
 You’ll be set essential reading, and will complete weekly assigned exercises.

-As you study modules you’ll take part in assessments that do not contribute to your final mark, instead giving useful feedback on your progress and understanding.
+All modules, including the Research Training module, offer developmental assessments that do not contribute to your final mark.
+These provide a chance to practice your skills and gain useful feedback on your progress and understanding, before you take the final assessments.
 A member of the teaching staff will act as your supervisor throughout the degree, to help guide your studies and monitor progress.

 We encourage you to be an active part of the research community here at York.
 You'll have the opportunity to interact with researchers, and to attend departmental events where you can broaden your view of phonetics, phonology and linguistics in general.